+Is Styrofoam recyclable?
 When you think about the things you want to reuse in your home, you probably think about wood products, glass items, and even stone.
-But styrofoam probably doesn’t cross your mind as you throw styrofoam away most of the time.
+Styrofoam may never cross your mind.

 But did you know that you can recycle styrofoam?
 Yep.
-Not only can you take it to have it recycled for you, but you can also turn it into glue and even use it for some pretty fun holiday projects around the house.
+Not only can you take it to have someone recycle it for you, but you can also turn it into glue and even use it for some pretty fun holiday projects around the house.